zakgof/java-native-benchmark/README.md

 **JNR**
 JNR is a comparingly young project that target the same problem.
 Similarly as JNA or Bridj it does not require native programming.
 There's not much documentation or reviews at the moment, but JNR is often called promising.

-**Project Panama**
+**JDK Foreign Function/Memory API Preview (JEP-424)**
-Project Panama aims to simplify the existing complexity with Java to C interop on JDK level.
-It is still under development, but Foreign Memory Access and Foreign Linker APIs are already available is openjdk 16.
+API by which Java programs can interoperate with code and data outside of the Java runtime.

 **Pure Java**
 For comparison, the same problem was implemented with JDK's `java.util.Date`, `java.util.Calendar` and `java.time.LocalDateTime`

 ## How to run ##

-Make sure that gradle is configured with a JDK 16 (or later) and run
+Make sure that gradle is configured with a JDK 19 and run
 ````
 gradlew clean jmh
 ````